Murrey Math Lines: EUR/USD, NZD/USD

 EURUSD, "Euro vs US Dollar"

-The EUR/USD pair failed to fix below the 5/8 level and, as a result, started the current ascending correction.
-The closest target for bulls is the 7/8 level.
-If later the price rebounds from this level, the market may resume moving downwards to reach the 4/8 one.
+After failing to fix below the 5/8 level, the EUR/USD pair started the current ascending correction.
+It's highly likely that in the nearest future the market may test the 7/8 level once more.
+If the price rebounds from this level again, the pair may resume moving downwards.

 NZDUSD, "New Zealand Dollar vs US Dollar"

-The NZD/USD pair rebounded from the 5/8 level and started a new correction.
+The NZD/USD pair is still being corrected.
 In the nearest future, the market may test the 7/8 level.
-If later the price rebounds from this level, it may resume moving downwards and test the 4/8 one.
+If later the price rebounds from this level, it may resume moving downwards to reach the 4/8 one.

-At the H1 chart, the pair rebounded from the 2/8 level and then Super Trends formed “bullish cross”.
-On Thursday, the price may start a local correction towards the 4/8 level.
-If later the pair rebounds from this level, the market will resume growing towards the 6/8 one.
+At the H1 chart, the pair is moving in the middle.
+If the price rebounds from the 3/8 level, the ascending correction may continue towards the 6/8 one.
+After reaching the latter level, the market may resume its decline.

 Forecasts presented in this section only reflect the author’s private opinion and should not be considered as guidance for trading.
 RoboForex LP bears no responsibility for trading results based on trading recommendations described in these analytical reviews.